 The death of someone close to you can involve enormous stress as you come to terms with your bereavement.

-It is possible to register the death once you have obtained the 'Medical Certificate of Death' from the hospital or doctor.
+It is possible to register the death once you have obtained the medical certificate of ceath from the hospital or doctor.

-If the death is referred to the coroner's office the registration will only occur once the coroner has given permission.
+If the death is referred to the coroner's office the registration will have to wait until the coroner has given permission.

-Legally, the death must be registered within 5 days but this period may be extended under certain circumstances.
+Legally, the death must be registered within 5 days.

 The doctor who treated the person during their last illness will usually issue a medical certificate of the cause of death.